barton-willis/trigrat/README.md

 ```
 The result is a quotient of Fourier sums, not a Fourier sum.

+I think that this bug is due to the fact that the method misses the identity `5 (x + %pi/5)  = 5 x + %pi`.
+Noticing
+this fact allows `sin(5*x)/sin(x+%pi/5)` to be expressed as a rational function of just `exp(%i*(x + %pi/5))`.
 Both the current `trigrat` function and this rewrite, achieve the linearization by through rational simplification (`ratsimp`) with the option variable `algebraic` set to true.
 This works for some cases, but not all.

-Here is a step-by-step partial fraction-based method that shows how a corrected method might work.
+Here is a step-by-step method that shows how a corrected method might work.
 The hard part that I have not yet done is automatically finding the linear relations between the arguments of the trigonometric functions.
 Here I do an example by hand:

 ```maxima